-I. General 1.
-Key non-teaching personnel that provide academic support services meet national l stan dards: - qualified Registrar 4 3 2 1 0 - qualified and licensed Librarian 4 3 2 1 0 - qualified and licensed Guidance 4 3 2 1 0 - qualified and licensed Medical staff 4 3 2 1 0 - qualified and licensed Dental staff 4 3 2 1 0 2.
+measures in a positive learning environment.
+It is implemented by a Discipline Of IICEI.
+Standards of Compliance I. General 1.
+Key non-teaching personnel that provide academic support services meet national l stanc dards: - qualified Registrar 4 3 2 1 0 - qualified and licensed Librarian 4 3 2 1 0 - qualified and licensed Guidance 4 3 2 1 0 - qualified and licensed Medical staff 4 3 2 1 0 - qualified and licensed Dental staff 4 3 2 1 0 2.
 The number of personnel assigned is adequate to the size of the population 4 3 2 1 0 3.
 A handbook or manual of the different policies and operations in each academic support unit 4 3 2 1 0 4.
 A professional development program that provides for opportunities for growth and advancement of the staff of the different academic support offices 4 3 2 1 0 II.
-Registrar's Office • • 1.
-Established policies and procedures for safekeeping, retrieval, retention and disposal of learners' records according to the Data Privacy Act 4 3 2 1 0 2.
-Admission and enrollment procedure is well - disseminated and consistently implemented 4 3 2 1 0 3.
+Registrar's Office 1.
+Established policies and procedures for safekeeping, retrieval, retention and disposal of learners' records according to the Data Privacy Act 4 3 2 1 0 Admission and enrollment procedure is well - disseminated and consistently implemented 4 3 2 1 0 3.
 Updated and complete school MIS 4 3 2 1 0 III.
-Library-Instructional Media Center 1 1 A program for selection, acquisition, management and development of library, Instructional Media Center and digitized learning resources towards optimum utilization by learners and faculty in instructional activities, independent and self-paced study, and research as well as: Text-based materials like printed or digital copies of self-learning modular supplementary resources Non-text-based materials like tools, devices, equipment and manipulatives, digitized learning materials, video-lessons, radio-based lessons, etc 4 3 2 1 0
+Library-Instructional Media Center l l l l A program for selection, acquisition, management and development of library, Instructional Media Center and digitized learning resources towards optimum utilization by learners and faculty in instructional activities, independent and self-paced study, and research as well as: Text-based materials like printed or digital copies of self-learning modular supplementary resources Non-text-based materials like tools, devices, equipment and manipulatives, digitized learning materials, video-lessons, radio-based lessons, etc 4 3 2 1 0